Berkshire

-Berkshire (/ˈbɑːrkʃɪər, -ʃər/ BARK-sheer-,_--shər; abbreviated Berks.), officially the Royal County of Berkshire, is a ceremonial county in South East England.
+Berkshire (/ˈbɑːkʃə/, /-ʃɪə/ BARK-shər-,_--sheer; abbreviated Berks.), officially the Royal County of Berkshire, is a ceremonial county in South East England.
 It is bordered by Oxfordshire to the north, Buckinghamshire to the north-east, Greater London to the east, Surrey to the south-east, Hampshire to the south, and Wiltshire to the west.
 Reading is the largest settlement and the county town.